 No tuition fees are payable by adult learners who meet the specified criteria in Appendix 1.

-Learners seeking a reduction or waiver of fees under these policies may be asked to provide documentary evidence of their entitlement to receive benefit, or proof of their membership of the relevant group.
+Learners seeking a reduction or waiver of fees under these policies may be asked to provide documentary evidence of their entitlement to receive a benefit or proof of their membership of the relevant group.

-In order for a learner to be eligible for Government funding for their learning programme the learner must have the legal right to be resident in the UK at the start of the programme.
+For a learner to be eligible for Government funding for their learning programme, the learner must have the legal right to be resident in the UK at the start of the programme.
 There should also be a reasonable likelihood that the learner will be able to complete their programme of study.
 Other residency rules apply.

-Where a learner did not successfully complete their examination and the learner resits the examination within further learning a resit charge may apply.
+Where a learner did not complete their examination and the learner resits the examination within further learning, a resit charge may apply.

 Other charges imposed by awarding organisations (re-marking, requests for scripts) will be passed on to all learners.